Daguerreotype: Polishing

 To optimize the image quality of the end product, the silver side of the plate had to be polished to as nearly perfect a mirror finish as possible.
 The silver had to be completely free of tarnish or other contamination when it was sensitized, so the daguerreotypist had to perform at least the final portion of the polishing and cleaning operation not too long before use.

 In the 19th century, the polishing was done with a buff covered with hide or velvet, first using rotten stone, then jeweler's rouge, then lampblack.
 Originally, the work was entirely manual, but buffing machinery was soon devised to assist.
 Finally, the surface was swabbed with nitric acid to burn off any residual organic matter.

 Sensitization

-In darkness or by the light of a safelight, the silver surface was exposed to halogen fumes.
+In darkness, or by the light of a safelight, the silver surface was exposed to halogen fumes to form a silver halide.
 Originally, only iodine fumes (from iodine crystals at room temperature) were used, producing a surface coating of silver iodide, but it was soon found that a subsequent exposure to bromine fumes greatly increased the sensitivity of the silver halide coating.
 Exposure to chlorine fumes, or a combination of bromine and chlorine fumes, could also be used.
 A final re-fuming with iodine was typical.